mateonunez/fastify-at-mysql/README.md

 })
 ```

-The `query` method returns a `Promise` that resolves to an array of objects.
-Each object represents a row in the result set.
-It wraps the `sql` method from `@databases/mysql` package that prevents SQL injection attacks.
+The `query` property autimatically wraps the `sql` that is a tagged template and gives you a powerful and flexible way of creating queries without opening yourself to SQL Injection attacks.
+[Read more here](https://www.atdatabases.org/docs/sql)

 ## Options